Winter Diary: A7 Classical: Background and release

-On November 22, via social media, Hamasaki shared an in-studio photo of a new song she was working on, teasing the track's title, "Winter diary" along with the opening words to the lyrics.
-The photo revealed that she had written the song and Tetsuya Komuro had produced the music.

-Two days later, on November 24, Avex officially announced details of Hamasaki's winter project album, titled Winter diary ~A7 Classical~, and that it would be released on December 23.
-The tracklist of eleven songs was also revealed, with four songs taken from sixxxxxx ("Step by step", "Sorrows", "Summer diary" and "Sky high"), six songs taken from A One ("Warning", "Last Minute", "NO FUTURE", "Out of control", "The GIFT", and 'The Show Must Go On"), and the final track being the song she had teased only days prior and the album's namesake, "Winter diary", written as a companion or sequel to "Summer diary".
-It was also disclosed that popular violinist Okabe Machi featured on three of the tracks, "WARNING", "NO FUTURE", and "The Show Must Go On".
+On November 22, 2015, Hamasaki shared an in-studio photo of a new song she was working on via social media.
+The image teased the track's title, "Winter Diary", along with the opening words to the lyrics.
+It also revealed that she had written the song and Tetsuya Komuro had produced the music.
+Two days later, Avex officially announced details of Hamasaki's winter project album, titled Winter Diary ~A7 Classical~, and that it would be released on December 23.
+The tracklist of eleven songs was also revealed, with four songs taken from Sixxxxxx ("Step by Step", "Sorrows", "Summer Diary" and "Sky High"), six songs taken from A One ("Warning", "Last Minute", "No Future", "Out of Control", "The Gift", and "The Show Must Go On"), and the final track being the song she had teased only days prior and the album's namesake, "Winter Diary", written as a companion or sequel to "Summer Diary".
+It was also disclosed that popular violinist Okabe Machi featured on the tracks "Warning", "No Future", and "The Show Must Go On".
 The official cover artwork for the album was revealed on November 30.
-Audio excerpts from three of the newly arranged songs were posted on Hamasaki's official YouTube account as further teasers prior to release day, "Winter diary" on December 10, "Step by step" on December 11, and "Last minute" on December 13.
+Audio excerpts from three of the newly arranged songs were posted on Hamasaki's official YouTube account as further teasers prior to release day: "Winter Diary" on December 10, "Step by Step" on December 11, and "Last Minute" on December 13.

 Promotion

-Hamasaki promoted the album by starting an Instagram account on December 23, 2015 that initially was only to be open for one month until January 23, 2016, but currently remains active to present day.
+Hamasaki promoted the album by starting an Instagram account on December 23, 2015, that initially was only to be open for one month until January 23, 2016, but currently remains active to present day.
 She shared pictures of the music video shooting for "Winter Diary", which was recorded in Taiwan, and also the preparations for her Ayumi Hamasaki Countdown Live 2015-2016 A: Made In Tokyo concerts where she later performed the new song.